 But once my daughter got that upset out, her mood improved.

 She finally let me dress her and then she clambered into her stroller.
 As we walked, my son had his turn to sob, throwing down his spade and then crying about throwing it, then crying more when I suggest we go and pick it up.

 Then he said:

 After some heavy crying, he too returned back to his happy self.

 Having this relaxed time allowed us all to tune in more deeply with each other and for me to be more relaxed and available.
 My kids had been ‘holding on’ for a chance to feel safe enough to let go.
 Now, here it was!

-So if this happens in your family over the holidays, try and embrace it for the therapeutic emotional clear out that it is.
+So if this happens in your family over the holidays, try not to take it personally.

 For more holiday parenting help read Helping Your Children Get Along, Especially During the Holidays

 If you want to know more about Special Time see our free video series here.